-- 1. Analyze first order differential equations using slope fields. - 2.
-Solve certain first order differential equations analytically. - 3.
-Analyze autonomous systems of linear first order differential equations using direction fields and linear algebra. - 4.
-Analyze higher-order linear differential equations (or a linear system of differential equations) with constant coefficients - (both homogeneous and non-homogeneous) using linear algebra. - 5.
-Qualitatively analyze a first order nonlinear autonomous system of differential equations.
-Kinds of activities and assessments to be used: This need not be a detailed list but should give students a clear idea of the kinds of work to be expected: projects, papers, in-class exams, field trip reports, etc. - □ List of Activities/Assessments: Provide a list of types of assessments/activities used for grading purposes.
-Be sure to include a statement that assignments are subject to change at the instructor's discretion. - ☐ Grading scheme: Provide a basic grading scheme for assigning final grades and the relative importance of different assessments.
+1. Analyze first order differential equations using slope fields.

+2. Solve certain first order differential equations analytically.

+3. Analyze autonomous systems of linear first order differential equations using direction fields and linear algebra.

+4. Analyze higher-order linear differential equations (or a linear system of differential equations) with constant coefficients

+(both homogeneous and non-homogeneous) using linear algebra.

+5. Qualitatively analyze a first order nonlinear autonomous system of differential equations.
+Kinds of activities and assessments to be used: This need not be a detailed list but should give students a clear idea of the kinds of work to be expected: projects, papers, in-class exams, field trip reports, etc.

+- List of Activities/Assessments: Provide a list of types of assessments/activities used for grading purposes.
+I recommend you sinclude a statement that assignments are subject to change at the instructor's discretion. - Grading scheme: Provide a basic grading scheme for assigning final grades and the relative importance of different assessments.

-Final exam: Here is the Registrar here to find the exam schedule.
-The provost's office provides specific instructions about the format of your final exam, depending on the class instructional modality (see guidelines).
+Final exam: Here is the Registrar calendar to find the exam schedule.
+The provost's office provides specific instructions about the format of your final exam.
 Synchronous online classes should hold the final exam during the scheduled exam time.
-Asynchronous or online combo classes may have an online exam window of 24-48 hours.
+Asynchronous classes may have an online exam window of 24-48 hours (see link).